andrewbolster/andrewbolster.github.io/resume/AndrewBolster-Resume.md

 Created Farset Labs in response to a demonstrated need for an independent, non-profit, charitable community of technology innovators, providing them a open space and shared resources to experiment, explore, and grow themselves, their projects, and relationships with local and global business.

-Building Farset Labs as a hub for the tech community in Belfast and Northern Ireland as a whole, ensuring that the organisation remains agile and true to its core values.
+Building Farset Labs as a hub for the technology community in Belfast and Northern Ireland as a whole, ensuring that the organisation remains agile and true to its core values.

 Currently Farset Labs stands as a valued part of the technology, entrepreneurship, and STEM outreach communities, with collaborations with academia, government, and the private sector across Northern Ireland